LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W07-D1-Ajax.md

 ### Fetch

 Modern JavaScript uses the *Fetch API* to implement these asynchronous HTTP requests[^1].
 Fetch is a streamlined, Promise-based interface that replaces the older, more complex *XMLHttpRequest (XHR)* object.
-While Fetch is the current standard, you will often hear developers use "XHR" as a legacy nickname for any background data request.
+While Fetch is the current standard, you will often hear developers use "XHR" as a legacy nickname for any background data request[^2].

-In a browser’s Network tab, traffic is usually filtered into separate "Fetch" and "XHR" types based on the JavaScript method used to make the HTTP request; however, to the server, they are identical HTTP requests.
-The server simply sees an incoming request for a resource and sends a response.

 ### Asynchronous Requests

 In standard *synchronous* code, the browser executes code line-by-line.
 If a call is made to request data, the entire browser tab will "freeze" and become unresponsive.
 This is because the JavaScript engine is busy waiting for the data.

-An *asynchronous* request has these characteristics:

-- *Non-blocking:* When you call `fetch()`, the browser starts the HTTP request in the background and immediately moves on to the next line of code.
+An *asynchronous* request is *Non-blocking:* When you call `fetch()`, the browser starts the HTTP request in the background and immediately moves on to the next line of code.
+This allows the user to keep interacting with the UI—filling out forms, clicking or scrolling—while the data is being fetched behind the scenes.
-- *The Callback/Promise:* You provide a set of instructions (a Promise) for the browser to follow once the data eventually arrives.
-- *Concurrency:* This allows the user to keep interacting with the UI—filling out forms, clicking or scrolling—while the data is being fetched behind the scenes.

 ## AJAX Demo